v0ltis/juicebox/README.md

 # JuiceBox

-JuiceBox is a free frensh bot with :
+JuiceBox is a free french bot with :

   - Moderation
   - Fun